The Possibilities Are Amazing

 Increased range of motion and coordination

-After a few weeks of therapy, we witnessed a little girl with sensory issues who hated touch start to hug her horse.
+After only a few weeks of therapy, one of our riders, a little girl with sensory issues, started giving hugs to her horse.
 Then she started hugging everyone else.

 Falling through the cracks